Pradumnasaraf/Pradumnasaraf/README.md

 <div align="center">

-I advocate for **Open Source** to spread literacy about it.
+I advocate for **Open Source** literacy and inclusivity.
 I am working with several communities to bring more people into Open Source and help them in their first-ever **Open Source contribution**.

 I started with developing **Android** Apps and currently transitioning to the **Web**.
 I am also learning and exploring **DevOps** and **Blockchain**.
 I like building projects like **Bot** and **Automation tools** with scalable APIs (Discord, Twitter, etc.).
 Some of the projects - [`DDRSS`](https://github.com/Pradumnasaraf/DDRSS) [`Botchain`](https://github.com/Pradumnasaraf/botchain).